fnsanches/checkoutline-React/README.md

 ## Known issues

-- The app is not rendering precisely the lines, it is skipping a cycle.
+- <s>The app is not rendering precisely the lines, it is skipping a cycle.</s>
+- Fixed by removing StrictMode (which causes the app to render twice as a way to detect unsafe lifecycles)